Remembering Albert Midgley, Musician, 1892-1918

-In March 1908 Albert sat the Trinity Board music exam, and was awarded the Senior Practical Exhibition of nine pounds and nine shillings.
+In March 1908 Albert sat the Trinity Board music exam and was awarded the Senior Practical Exhibition of nine pounds and nine shillings.
 The money was obviously put to good use, because the following year, at the beginning of February, he travelled to London to take the final exam for a free open scholarship to the Royal College of Music.
-He passed, and was awarded sixty-five pounds a year for up to three years to pay for a “thorough and systematic free education at the college in theoretical and practical music”.
-He was seventeen.

 The Royal College of Music — a conservatoire — had been founded in 1882.
-Albert would have studied in the new building in Prince Consort Road just behind the Albert Hall, and also in the Royal College of Organists in Kensington Gore.
+Albert would have studied in the new building in Prince Consort Road, just behind the Albert Hall, and at the Royal College of Organists in Kensington Gore.
 His organ tutors were Sir Walter Parratt and Sir Frederick Bridge.
 Composition was taught by Sir Charles Stanford.

-In the autumn of 1917 Albert was commissioned 2nd Lieutenant in the Worcestershire Regiment, and sent to the Whittington Barracks in Lichfield for training.
-Then in the same year, on the 29th of September, Albert and Eileen married at St Andrew’s Church.
+In the autumn of 1917 Albert was commissioned 2nd Lieutenant in the Worcestershire Regiment and sent to the Whittington Barracks in Lichfield for training.
+Then in the same year, on 29 September, Albert and Eileen married at St Andrew’s Church.
 He was twenty-five, she just eighteen.
 They had very little time together, for by November Albert’s battalion, the 1/7th, was in Italy.
-In 1918, on the 15th of June, he fought in the Battle of Asiago Plateau.
-He was wounded, and on the 18th he died.
+In 1918, on 15 June, he fought in the Battle of Asiago Plateau.
+He was wounded, and on 18 June he died.

 Albert Midgley — Fellow of the Royal College of Organists and Associate of the Royal College of Music — was buried in the Dueville Communal Cemetery in Vincenza.
-His widow of less than a year received three hundred and twenty-two pounds from his will, the inscribed pocket watch, his army belt and his revolver.
+His widow of less than a year received £322 from his will, the inscribed pocket watch, his army belt and his revolver.
 Like many of the young women of her generation, Eileen probably did not expect to marry again.
 And yet six years later she did in fact remarry.
-She had a son, and he now owns the pocket watch, and a photograph of poor Albert in uniform.
-The belt has long since been lost, and the revolver has been handed in.
+She had a son, and he now owns the pocket watch and a photograph of poor Albert in uniform.
+The belt has long since been lost and the revolver has been handed in.